 Can I deduct tax preparation fees in NC?

-In some cases you can deduct tax preparation fees, but this deduction is not for everyone.
+In some cases, you can deduct tax preparation fees, but this deduction is not for everyone.
 For example, you cannot deduct tax fees on personal returns.
 However, if you are self-employed, this expense is considered an “ordinary necessity” and can therefore be deducted.
-Click to learn about more scenarios in which you can deduct tax preparation dues on your tax return.

 What’s the difference between a tax deduction and a tax credit?